up0101/up0101.github.io/high-grade-people.md

 I also notice I devalue people who make progress in specific "sandbox" areas devoid of wide recognition/status/money: that's most purists (see also atheism, open-source software).

+## Noticing

+You often *see* a HGP as they enter the room.
+It's the same kind of aura or feel that you sense when, say, a restaurant's owner is serving guests in line with the other waiters.
+It's easy to pick them out.

 ## Not necessarily nice

 Nothing said above suggests a HGP ought be nice.
 In fact, a sociopath CEO fits the bill exactly.